jroivas/just-open/README.md

 mapping.
 Extensions are split on every dot, and all possibilities are tried, thus test.tar.gz will be tested first for "tar.gz" and then for "gz".

-If there's a match in "extmap", the matchin mimetype is used.
-After that the mimetype is searched from the "runners" list.
+If there's a match in "extmap", the matching mime type is used.
+After that the mime type is searched from the "runners" list.
 If there's no specification for it, fallback method is used to open the file.

 ### Fallback

 Fallback method for now is "xdg-open" which should utilize proper system configuration to open the file.
 This behaves similarly than clicking the file in (graphical) file browser.
-For non-graphicals enviroment this might not work and the method fails.
+For non-graphical environment this might not work and the method fails.

 ## Installation